 If you travel to the U.S. regularly and rent a property, you may save money by purchasing a house or condo to use during your visits, and renting it out the rest of the year.
 The rental income would be paid in U.S. dollars so there’s no exchange rate to consider, and this income could cover your mortgage payment, U.S. taxes, insurance and homeowner association fees.

 With today’s weak Canadian dollar, it may make sense to finance your property instead of paying cash. “…Financing a U.S. property is a cost-effective alternative to paying cash, lessening the one-time impact of foreign exchange.”2 And, if you find a mortgage lender that doesn’t charge a pre-payment penalty, then when the Loonie improves, you can consider paying down or paying off your mortgage.

-Before you begin looking for the perfect property south of the border, you may want to request a pre-qualification letter from your mortgage lender.
-Getting pre-qualified lets your realtor know you’ve been reviewed for financing and provides a general guideline on how much you can spend.
+Before you begin looking for the perfect property south of the border, you may want to request a pre-approval letter from your mortgage lender.
+Getting pre-approved lets your realtor know you’ve been reviewed for financing and provides a general guideline on how much you can spend.
 When you’ve found that perfect home and you’re ready to apply, keep in mind the application process takes longer in the U.S. — usually 45 to 60 days.